Ready, Set, Go

 Each child is provided with one piece of fruit each day.
 This fruit is eaten at designated ‘Fruit’ breaks during the school day.
 This fruit is not a replacement for fruit normally included in lunch boxes, but is an added extra.

 New River is proud to be a ‘Health Promoting’ School.
-We are a water and milk drinking only school and ask that children do not bring fizzy or other sugar sweetened drinks to school.
-We encourage children to bring healthy lunches which includes a sandwich, not daily packets of chips or too many sweet things.
-For all our efforts toward health promotion New River has been awarded with the Heart Foundation ‘Gold Heart Beat Award’ and the ‘Heart Start Award.’
+We are a water and plain milk drinking only school and ask that children do not bring fizzy or other sugar sweetened drinks to school.
+We encourage children to bring healthy options for morning teas, and lunch time ‘top ups’, not daily packets of chips or too many sweet things.

 New River is lucky enough to have its own school garden.
-Our Koha Kai team now look after the garden and intend to involve children in the upkeep.
-The purpose of the garden is to teach children how to grow vegetables and what to do with them when harvested.
-We have now added bee hives which are housed in the garden.
+The purpose of the garden is to teach children how to grow vegetables and what to do with them when harvested

 Classes remain inside their rooms or under the verandah areas on wet days.
-Activities are provided for the children.
-Senior children assist with supervision of younger children during interval and lunchtimes.
+Activities are provided for the children

 Road Patrol & Crossing